 European Forest Fire Information System: current situation in Europe

-EFFIS provides updated and reliable information on wild land fires in Europe supporting forest fire prevention and fire-fighting services in the European countries, the European Commission's Monitoring and Information Centre (ECHO MIC), based in Brussels, and other organisations in the field.
+EFFIS provides updated and reliable information on wildland fires in Europe supporting forest fire-fighting services in EU countries, the Commission's Monitoring and Information Centre (MIC), based in Brussels, and other organisations in the field.

 The extreme fire danger conditions experienced in Southern Europe during the last few days have decreased after the week end; all major fires are now under control.
 Though not being extreme, the fire danger and alert level are still very high in most areas.
 Significant fire activity still reported this morning in Southern Corse, Southern Italy and Greece.
 During the next days fire danger will remain very high in most of the Southern European country.

 Fires are being monitored and their evolution mapped by EFFIS.
 Maps and key data on individual fire size, location and fire danger level can be consulted at http://effis.jrc.ec.europa.eu/current-situation.

 In addition the JRC recently implemented a new EFFIS application that provides detailed information on the situation of serious fires across Europe to the MIC, using local information on the areas in question such as populations at risk, nearby villages or towns, road networks and hospitals.
 The application allows the comparison of status of several simultaneous fires in Europe and supports MIC decision-making, for example when dispatching reserve fire-fighting aircraft.